skandavaidyanath/website/content/post/inverse-rl-paper/index.md

 {{< figure src="opti.PNG" title="Final optimization problem for the finite state space case.
 Source: The paper" lightbox="true" >}}

 Note that the summation term running from 1 to _N_ is so that we maximize across all the states in the MDP.
+Also note that we use our information of the optimal policy implicitly here since we know the best action _a_<sub>1</sub> at every step.
 This can be solved as a LP problem now.

 ## IRL in large state spaces using linear function approximation